 Here is a great introduction video I created, where I teach you how to get started with building forms you can include in your website to start building an email list:

-4. It’s really hard to build traffic from Google as a brand new blog
+5. It’s tough to build traffic from Google as a brand new blog

-Another one of my “5 blogging secrets” is that if you are a brand new blogger, focus on Pinterest and leave Google for now.
+Another one of my “6 blogging secrets” is that if you are a brand new blogger, focus on Pinterest, and leave Google for now.

 This analysis can take from 6 months to a year before you even start ranking with a brand new site.
 So if you are brand new and you need to figure out all the other blogging stuff, leave Google for later in your story.